Platonic solids, Archimedean solids and semi-equivelar maps on the sphere: Examples of twenty two face-regular polyhedra

 For $n\geq 3$, let $Q_n$ be the polytope whose vertex-set is

 The polytope $Q_3$ is an octahedron and, for $n\geq 4$, the boundary of $Q_n$ consists of $2n$ equilateral triangles and two regular $n$-gons.
-Moreover, $Q_n$ satisfies all the above four properties.
 This polytope $Q_n$ is called a $2n$-vertex {\em antiprism}.
+Moreover, with the chosen coordinates of vertices, $Q_n$ satisfies (i), \dots, (iv) above.